A Guide to Thinking Critically About History

 6. Confusing Association & Causation, or Cause-and-Effect

 If A and B are simultaneous, or B occurs just after A, that doesn’t mean that A caused B (though it might have).
-The Latin term for the fallacy that if B follows A, A must have caused B is post hoc ergo propter hoc.
+The Latin term for the fallacy that if B follows A, A must have caused B is post hoc ergo propter hoc, usually just shortened to post hoc fallacy.

 A. Pioneers moving onto the Great Plains cleared forests to grow crops.